Lammy says he told Iran it would be a mistake to blockade Strait of Hormuz

 “They discussed the actions taken by the United States last night to reduce the threat and agreed that Iran must never be allowed to develop a nuclear weapon,” Downing Street said.

-“They discussed the need for Iran to return to the negotiating table as soon as possible and to make progress on a lasting settlement.”
+During an interview on BBC Radio 4’s Today programme, it was put to him that it was extraordinary he could not answer the question as critics argue Iran is also a sovereign nation which was attacked without warning.
+“I don’t think it is extraordinary because this was not the UK’s action, we were not involved, we were clear when this began and Israel’s attacks began that we were not involved… so I don’t say it’s not legitimate, but I can tell you as Foreign Secretary that we were not involved.”

+Chancellor Rachel Reeves was asked about the legality of the strikes as she visited the West Midlands, and said: “It is up to the US to make that case.
+We were not involved in these actions and, of course, we would never comment on the legal advice that the Government receives.”

-Mr Lammy suggested on Monday that the action by Mr Trump “may well have set back Iran several years”.
+Mr Lammy also suggested that the action by Mr Trump “may well have set back Iran several years”.

-He told BBC Radio 4’s Today programme that the US President’s rhetoric was “strong” but that strikes had been “targeted” to “deal with Iran’s nuclear capability”.
+He told the same BBC radio programme that the US president’s rhetoric was “strong” but that strikes had been “targeted” to “deal with Iran’s nuclear capability”.

 The Foreign Secretary later added: “Donald Trump made a decision to act to degrade that capability.
 It may well have set back Iran by several years.
 That was a decision that he took.”